TheShadowOfHassen/newfetch/README.md

-Newfetch is a simple, no nonsense fork of newofetch.
+Newfetch is a simple, no nonsense fork of neofetch. (https://github.com/dylanaraps/neofetch)

 Installing: Download the source then